JeremiahKaren/35percent.github.io/redefining-social-rent.md

 The Mayor's funding programme guidance also makes it clear that product is Affordable Rent and will be regulated as such.

 ![](/img/homesforlondonerslar.png)

+All in all, the Mayor's new affordable housing policy does nothing but further confuse affordable housing terminology and reduce the policy requirement for social rented housing.
+We have submitted a detailed response to the Mayor's policy proposals, which you can [read here.](https://justspacelondon.files.wordpress.com/2017/02/affordable-hsg-spg-35-response-draft.pdf)